Social Media in Healthcare: A Slippery Slope

 - Standard disclaimer and disclosure language

-- The patient consent process
+- The patient consent process for using their words, images, stories, etc., on social media

 - The process for reporting inappropriate use of social media

 When developing these policies, keep in mind that social media is dynamic and constantly changing.
 To address this, create policies that are flexible and adaptable to new or changing social media technologies.
-Doing so will help avoid the need for constant updating.9
+Doing so will help avoid the need for constant updating.7

 In addition to having policies for social networking websites (e.g., Facebook, Twitter, and Instagram), healthcare practices also should have written guidelines for the use of email and other types of electronic messaging, such as texting and portal communications.